Thursday, April 11, 2024

 Regardless, it makes more sense to use the phrase "Rare Universe" instead of "Fine-Tuned Universe."
 Because our universe does appear to have characteristics that make its formation rare.
 Of course, the idea of a fine-tuned, or rare universe has to be attacked by those who see rarity as a threat.
 Personally, I believe there is no such thing as an atheist, there are only those who believe in different gods.
 Many atheist cosmologists believe in a god of probability, to which rarity is their antichrist.
 Hence, they torture math to find a way to reduce rarity, or try to prove alternative theories such as the multiverse.

-The cosmological multiverse is not the multi-dimensional multiverse of science fiction or comic books, but the idea the Big Bang, during Cosmic Inflation, expanded at such a rate it threw energy and matter (and pre-energy and pre-matter quantum particles) out far, far beyond our observable universe, where these "clumps" of quantum proto-matter and proto-energy coalesced into a near-infinite number of universes.
+The cosmological multiverse is not the multi-dimensional multiverse of science fiction or comic books, but the idea the Big Bang, during Cosmic Inflation, expanded at such a rate it threw quantum proto-energy and quantum proto-matter particles out far, far beyond our observable universe, where these "clumps" of quantum proto-matter and proto-energy coalesced into a near-infinite number of universes.
 These other universes may have formed different physical laws as they exited their quantum state into a physical state.
 Certainly many would either collapse into a supermassive black hole, others would dissipate into a cold mist.
 Given a trillion-quintillion different universes, of course probability would suggest at least one would form that could support two trillion galaxies, and as luck would have it, it was ours.

 But the multiverse theory does not change the fact our universe is rare, instead it accepts it and attempts to prove it.
 That our universe is not rare is untenable.